Important

 The configuration file can be adjusted here: NeMo Megatron GPT Config.

-NeMo integrates Tensor Parallelism through the implementation from Megatron Core.
+NeMo Framework integrates TP through the implementation from Megatron Core.
 To understand how TP is activated within transformer blocks, refer to the code in the following repository: Megatron-LM Transformer Block.

 For detailed API usage and additional configurations, consult the Megatron Core Developer Guide.

-NeMo supports FSDP along with tensor parallelism.
+NeMo Framework supports FSDP along with TP.
 This is done by restricting the model state sharding to the data-parallel domain.
-Using FSDP with tensor parallelism can be helpful when the model doesn’t have sufficient parallelism to deploy on a large scale training system with the data-parallel mapping.
+Using FSDP with TP can be helpful when the model doesn’t have sufficient parallelism to deploy on a large-scale training system with the data-parallel mapping.
 For example, running a model with the global batch size of 1024 on 2048 GPUs.
-Also, tensor parallelism enables FSDP feasibility by reducing the model state size and the activation size per GPU, thus lower the FSDP communication overhead and the activation memory overhead.
+Also, TP enables FSDP feasibility by reducing the model state size and the activation size per GPU, thus lower the FSDP communication overhead and the activation memory overhead.

 Using both FSDP and TP works by enabling FSDP (fsdp=true